alejux-cr/face-recognition/README.md

 # face-recognition
-Face recognition service created with Python version 3.6.6 using PIL, facial_recognition & dlib libraries It analyzes images to detect faces wit the Histogram of Oriented Gradients algorithm
+Face recognition services created with Python version 3.6.6 using PIL, facial_recognition & dlib libraries It analyzes images to detect faces wit the Histogram of Oriented Gradients algorithm

 ****